 When switching between the two paths, the indicative displays and fader position will change to match the settings of each path.
+If a layer button flashes rapidly, it may be because the layers are locked.

 The label in the display is the name associated with the input assigned to the path, or the group number if the path is a group.
 The input labels default to the Port ID but can be changed to a more suitable label using the I/O screens.
 Path A's label is shown in the top half of the display, and path B's label is shown in the bottom half of the display.
 If path A is active, the A fader assign button and the label will be lit in green.
 If path B is active, the B fader assign button and the label will be lit in amber.